peterarose/ultrafastultrafast/README.md

 Colaboratory:
 https://colab.research.google.com/github/peterarose/ultrafastultrafast/blob/master/UF2_Colab.ipynb

 You should be able to run the whole notebook in about 20 seconds.
+The final plot produced at the bottom is Figure 6a from our paper (JCP: https://doi.org/10.1063/1.5094062), without the Gaussian lineshape function (only homogeneous broadening is included in this example).

 ## How to install
 You can install UF2 without downloading the source code by running